josh-hernandez-exe/dice-distro/README.md

     - there are current issues with pickeling the operation function applied to the dice roll
 - Expand the unit tests
 	- Logic parser needs to be tested more thoroughly.
-- More operations
-	- add a `fix` keyword to edit the die to a specific value
 - More logic keywords
 	- most will need parser refactor
 		- `else`